-It is too easy to dismiss teenage conflict as ‘just teenage drama’ or ‘typical teenagers’.
-Yes, they do seem to encounter a lot of friendship issues and disputes.
-It makes sense.
+In this situation it is easy to dismiss adolescent conflict as ‘just teenage drama’ or ‘typical teenagers’.
+They do seem to encounter a lot of friendship issues and disputes.
+But, it makes sense.
 They are at a stage in their social development where they are figuring out where they fit and friendship is a big part of that.

 Santa Maria College psychologist Jane Carmignani says, “Healthy friendships require honesty and real feelings to be talked about and offloaded.
 Healthy friendships have conflict.
 If your friendship is going to survive the teenage years, you will fight.
 You have to fight.
 Then you have to learn how to make up.
 We have to give teens ways to solve their conflicts, but we also have to model and teach what a real friendship is like.
 It is not always easy.”